News – Comics

 Note: January 2017 – GoComics now automatically shows the zoom version and no longer has a save option for the file.

-Comics Kingdom offers those comic strips not found at GoComics: Beetle Bailey, Blondie, Baby Blues, Bizarro, Dennis the Menace, Family Circus, Popeye, etc., but they only allow 5 downloads before requiring you to subscribe (changed).
+Comics Kingdom offers those comic strips not found at GoComics: Beetle Bailey, Blondie, Baby Blues, Bizarro, Dennis the Menace, Family Circus, Popeye, etc.

 You can get the same comics by going to http://blondie.com/todays_strip/ and clicking on the menu (red circle) where it says Show Me All Comics or the moving bar below (shown).
-Do not click on the text menu at the bottom of the screen, or it will take you back to Comics Kingdom.
+Do not click on the text menu at the bottom of the screen, or it will take you back to the Comics Kingdom home page.

 If you want to save the files to your computer to view later or view in large print (zoom/magnifier), you will have to individually name each file as you save it.